 The popularity of raised bed gardening continually picks up speed as more people turn back to nature as a source of cheap, safe, healthy, and reliable food.
 With popularity comes innovation, and with innovation comes blog after blog featuring different building materials for developing raised bed gardens.
 However, not all building materials are equally suited to this endeavor, and some can actually end up harming both you and your soil if you're not careful.

 No matter what type of native soil you have, building raised beds allows you to create the perfect soil mix for whatever you want to grow without worrying about adding seemingly impossible amounts of amendments to the soil below.
 No matter if your soil is clay, rock, or sand, anyone can grow vegetables, herbs, and flowers in this way with one less obstacle.
-In fact, raised beds even exist over unused concrete areas and on rooftops, making small or urban sunny spaces potential spots for a future garden.
-Raised beds also help reduce weed issues, make gardening more accessible for those that have trouble bending over and taking care of their plants, and provide and overall pleasing look that can fit most any landscape or design aesthetic by using different materials.
+In fact, you can even put raised beds over unused concrete areas and on rooftops, making small or urban sunny spaces potential spots for a garden.
+Raised beds also help reduce weed issues, make gardening more accessible for those that have trouble bending over and taking care of their plants, and the beds provide and overall pleasing look that can fit most any landscape or design aesthetic depending on which material you use.

 Recycling is great for the environment, and in some cases can be great for your raised bed as well, but certain recycled materials should be avoided when building your raised bed.

 Railroad ties are found throughout the United States as garden beds, stairs, and other landscape features.
 However, the look is not worth the cost when you look deeper into how the wood is treated before use.
 The most important factor to look at is the use of creosote, which is often made up of over 300 different chemicals, many of which are potentially harmful to humans and can leach into surrounding soil.
-The EPA also released several warning regarding the use of railroad ties in landscapes and gardens, making it even more clear that you probably shouldn't use them even if you like the look.
+The EPA has released several warning regarding the use of railroad ties in landscapes and gardens, making it even more clear that you probably shouldn't use them even if you like the look.